CalvinNeo/ATP/README.md

 # Demo
+There are several demos:

+1. sender/receiver
 The demo includes two separated programs: the sender and the receiver.
 A File will be sent from the sender to the receiver.
+You can
+2. send/recv
+This demo is similar to sender/receiver, send gets its input from stdin now.
+3. send_poll
+4. send_aio

     make demo